iotaledger/introduction-docs/docs/firefly/verify_download.md

 certUtil -hashfile C:\Users\yourname\Downloads\firefly-desktop-1.0.0.exe SHA256
 ```

-3. Compare your SHA256 hash with the one in the [release notes](https://github.com/iotaledger/firefly/releases) and make sure that they match
+3. Compare your SHA256 hash with the one in the [release notes](https://github.com/iotaledger/firefly/releases) and make sure that they match.

-### Verify the code signature
+### Verify the Code Signature

-1. Right-click on `firefly-desktop-version.exe`
+1. Right-click on `firefly-desktop-version.exe`.

-2. Go to **Digital Signatures** > **Details** > **View Certificate**
+2. Go to **Digital Signatures** > **Details** > **View Certificate**.

 3. In the Certification Path tab, make sure that the path matches the following information:

-    - DigiCert
+    - DigiCert.
-    - DigiCert SHA2 Assured Code Signing CA
+    - DigiCert SHA2 Assured Code Signing CA.
-    - IOTA Stiftung
+    - IOTA Stiftung.

-4. Make sure that the Certificate status reads "This certificate is OK."
+4. Make sure that the Certificate status reads, "This certificate is OK."

-## MacOS operating system
+## MacOS Operating System

-### Verify the SHA256 hash
+### Verify the SHA256 Hash

-1. Open Terminal (in `/Applications/Utilities/Terminal`)
+1. Open your Terminal (in `/Applications/Utilities/Terminal`).

 2. Create a SHA256 hash of the Firefly Desktop `.dmg` file.
 Replace the path with the path to your Firefly `.dmg` file.